hms-dbmi/viv/tutorial/README.md

 If you have an OME-TIFF saved locally, you may simply drag and drop the file over the canvas or use the "Choose file" button to view your data.
-Note that this action does **NOT** necessarily load the entire dataset into memory.
-Viv still works as normal and will retrieve data tiles based on the viewport for an image pyramid and/or a specific channel/z/time selection.

 Otherwise Avivator relies on access to data over HTTP, and you can serve data locally using a simple web-server.
 It's easiest to use [`http-server`](https://github.com/http-party/http-server#readme) to start a web-server locally, which can be installed via `npm` or `Homebrew` if using a Mac.